-- 1. Are administered by a CAH, RHC or rural community-based nonprofit organization partnering with a hospital or clinic;
+- 1. Are administered by a rural hospital, clinic or community-based organization partnering with a hospital or clinic;

 - 2. Serve a high-needs service area as outlined in ORH's Areas of Unmet Health Care Need Report;

 - 3. Serve historically marginalized populations, including but not limited to:

 - a.
 BIPOC communities;

 - b.
 People with disabilities;

 - c.
 LGBTQIA+ people;

 - d.
 People experiencing houselessness;